funge-cloud/hilltop-bootcamp/project.md

 #### **Task 2**
 - Automate the build and deployment process using Jenkins, with a Jenkins pipeline running on a separate EC2 instance.

-This version simplifies the flow, ensures logical progression, and integrates the core technologies (Terraform, Docker, and Jenkins) effectively.